ticean/magento-bitcoin/README.md

 -----------------------------------------------------

 - Magento doesn't provide a good way to override locales, so you will need to manually copy the locale files in /lib/Zend/Locale/Data
-- Feel free to call me a lazy American bastard.
-As of now the only the EN modification is modified.
-You may need to localize.
+- Call me a lazy American bastard.
+As of now, only the EN Locale is modified.
+Submitted locales will be incorporated.
 - If you've customized your order confirmation page, you might want to revisit.
 The same applies to transactional emails.